TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-11-tree-coding-vs-bush-coding.md

 id: 302
 title: "Tree Coding vs. Bush Coding"
 perex: |
     How does circular reference look like?
-It is a point where you wait for your doctor; they wait for a state to accept the vaccine, and the state waits on people like your to come to the doctor. **Who has the responsibility?** Who can change the state?
+It is a point where you wait for your doctor; they wait for a state to accept the vaccine, and the state waits on people like you to come to the doctor. **Who has the responsibility?** Who can change the state?
     <br><br>
     In the past, we used singletons and static calls to get anything anywhere instantly.
 But soon, we got into the circular references trap.
 Now **we moved to dependency injection** and this problem does not exist anymore... or does it?